tomas-forgac/bitbox-flutter/README.md

 ## Acknowledgments

-This is a port of the original JS-based Bitbox library by Gabriel Cordana and Bitcoin.com, so first of all huge thanks to Gabriel and the whole Bitcoin.com team for doing so much for the BCH ecosystem.
+This is a port of the original JS-based Bitbox library by Gabriel Cardona and Bitcoin.com, so first of all huge thanks to Gabriel and the whole Bitcoin.com team for doing so much for the BCH ecosystem.

 Also I either re-used a lot of code originally wrote for Bitcoin or called some libraries (bip39 and bip32) by [anicdh](https://github.com/anicdh), so Thanks big time to him.
 Without that it would take me many more weeks!